Skip to main content

 Updated over a week ago

-To use the carry forward rule, which must be done via self-assessment, you must:
+To use carry forward, you must:

-• Use any unused allowance from the earliest year first
+• Use the oldest unused allowance first

 Did this answer your question?